mufana/mufana.github.io/_posts/2017-08-16-Automating-WSUS.md

 ![help](https://codeinblue.files.wordpress.com/2017/08/ws2.png)

- The ```ComputerName``` switch is a string and doen not support the input of multiple ComputerNames.
+ The ```ComputerName``` switch is a string and does not support the input of multiple ComputerNames.
 Otherwise it would look like this: ```<string[]>``` The square brackets indicate that the string supports multiple values.

 It does however support input from the pipeline.
-So, If I have a list of computernames in a text file, I can pipe the content of that text file to ```Test-NetConnection```.
+So, If I have a list of computernames in a text file, I can pipe the contents of that text file to ```Test-NetConnection```.

 ![getcontent](https://codeinblue.files.wordpress.com/2017/08/ws4.png)